bilgesugenc/GABAergicInterneurons/README.md

 ganglionic eminence (MGE)-derived ventral progenitors and further into GABAergic interneurons.
-I have established the protocol by comparing and combining several published protocols with the goal of achieving a high percentage of GABAergic interneurons which can also be scaled up to obtain a large number of cells.
+I have established the protocol by comparing and combining several published protocols with the goal of achieving a high percentage of GABAergic interneurons which can also be scaled up to obtain a large number of cells (Close et al., 2017; Schuster et al., 2019; Shi et al., 2012; Strano et al., 2020).
+Then, further optimization was performed: the dose of SHH and WNT inhibitor, the type of WNT inhibitor, the presence of PMA, different cell densities and different splitting days.

 ## Materials and methods